ocibuilder/docs/docs/specification/specification.md

           contextPath: ./go-app
 ```

-##### `imageContext`
+##### `context`

-ImageContext enables you to specify a build context for each individual build step.
+context enables you to specify a build context for each individual build step.
 For example, if you have
 multiple directories and each directory is a separate build step, you are able to specify a particular
 directory as the build context that step.